core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    - As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own identifier.
 The query component ?APPNAME conforms to this format.

-   - As a second alternative, the URI query component includes a query parameter as designated indicator, e.g., "gp", with a value euqal to the name of the application group.
-That is, assuming "gp" is used as designated indicator, both the query components ?gp=APPNAME and ?par1=v1&gp=APPNAME conform to this format.
+   - As a second alternative, the URI query component includes a query parameter as designated indicator, e.g., "gp", with a value equal to the name of the application group.
+That is, assuming that "gp" is used as designated indicator, both the query components ?gp=APPNAME and ?par1=v1&gp=APPNAME conform to this format.

    Full examples are provided in {{sec-examples-app-group-naming-query}}.

 * URI authority component -- If this method is used, the application group is identified by the authority component of the group URI or a subset thereof.

    Because the CoAP group is also defined by the same authority component (see {{sec-groupnaming-coap}}), this method can only be used if there is a predefined relation between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).

    Note that the host component within the authority component of the Group URI can be a group hostname, or an IP address literal.
 For constrained networks, using an IP address literal has the benefit that it reduces the size of the CoAP request message.
    This is because the Uri-Host Option is elided from the CoAP request in this case.

    Full examples are provided in {{sec-examples-app-group-naming-authority}}.

-Due to the CoAP client's encoding of the request URI into CoAP Options (see {{Section 6.4 of RFC7252}}) and the possibility of the CoAP server to compose the URI again based on received Options (see {{Section 6.5 of RFC7252}}), the application group name information can be transported to the server and used to select the intended application group.
+Due to the CoAP client's encoding of the request URI into CoAP options (see {{Section 6.4 of RFC7252}}) and the possibility of the CoAP server to compose the URI again based on received options (see {{Section 6.5 of RFC7252}}), the application group name information can be transported to the server and used to select the intended application group.

-Any other method to transport the application group name within a CoAP request, not using the group URI, would require a new CoAP Option to be defined.
-Such an approach is out of scope of this document.
+Any other method to transport the application group name within a CoAP request, but not using the group URI, would require a new CoAP option to be defined.
+Such an approach is out of the scope of this document.

 Finally, it is also possible to not encode the application group name in the CoAP request, yielding the most compact representation on the wire.
 In this case, each CoAP server needs to determine the right application group based on contextual information, such as the CoAP group, and/or the client identity and/or the target resource.
 For example, each application group on a server could support a unique set of resources, such that it does not overlap with the set of resources of any other application group.
 Appendix A of {{RFC9176}} provides an example of a named application group registered to a Resource Directory (RD), along with the CoAP group it uses and the resources it supports.
 In that example, an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry, while the CoAP group ff35:30:2001:db8:f1::8000:1 is specified in the authority component of the URI encoded in the "base" attribute.
 In subsequent group requests by a client to the "lights" group, the name of the group is not present in the request message.
-Rather, the URI authority that selects the CoAP group ff35:30:2001:db8:f1::8000:1 will implicitly also select the "lights" application group.
+Rather, the URI authority component that selects the CoAP group ff35:30:2001:db8:f1::8000:1 will implicitly also select the "lights" application group.

 #### Security Groups ### {#sec-groupnaming-sec}